AndyObtiva/glimmer/README.md

 Also, the package will only include these directories: app, config, db, lib, script, bin, docs, fonts, images, sounds, videos

 After running once, you will find a `config/warble.rb` file.
 It has the JAR packaging configuration.
-You may adjust included directories in it if needed, and then rerun `rake glimmer:package` and it will pick up your custom configuration.
-Alternatively, if you'd like to customize the included directories to begin with, don't run `rake glimmer:package` right away.
+You may adjust included directories in it if needed, and then rerun `glimmer package` and it will pick up your custom configuration.
+Alternatively, if you'd like to customize the included directories to begin with, don't run `glimmer package` right away.
 Run this command first:

 ```
-rake glimmer:package:config
+glimmer package:config
 ```

-This will generate `config/warble.rb`, which you may configure and then run `rake glimmer:package` afterwards.
+This will generate `config/warble.rb`, which you may configure and then run `glimmer package` afterwards.

 ### javapackager Extra Arguments